A Place for Mom

 Sign in

-How to Find a Memory Care Facility: 10 Helpful Tips and a Memory Care Checklist for Touring
+Choosing a Memory Care Facility: 10 Tips and an Essential Checklist of Questions

 Reviewed by Amy McLoughlin, senior living expertAmy McLoughlin is a learning and development specialist with A Place for Mom, focusing on improving the lives of seniors and caregivers.